joedbenjamin/questionsgame/questionsgameserver/readme.md

       * only join game is client is not already in a game
     * start - starts the game
     * guess - checks the answered question in a game
+    * reconnect - the clients is reconnecting to the server

 <hr/>